 SoftBank sheds $8.9bn as ‘whale’ options bets unnerve traders

-Retail investors concerned group is increasingly behaving more like a risk-hungry hedge fund
+Retail investors concerned group is increasingly behaving like a risk-hungry hedge fund

-SoftBank’s high-risk strategy has been built up over the past few months during which time the group spent about $4 billion on options premiums focused on individual US tech stocks.
+SoftBank’s high-risk strategy has been built up over the past few months.
+Photograph: Yuya Shino/File Photo/Reuters

 Shareholders in SoftBank wiped nearly $9 billion (€7.6 billion) off its market value on Monday after weekend revelations that the Japanese conglomerate was the mystery “whale” that had driven US technology stocks to record highs.